zeromq/czmq/README.md

 This is the class interface:

+    //  This is a stable class, and may not change except for emergencies.
+It
+    //  is provided in stable builds.
     // Actors get a pipe and arguments from caller typedef void (zactor_fn) (
         zsock_t *pipe, void *args);